practicalli/spacemacs/clojure-repl/component-lifecycle.md

 `SPC f s` to save the file.
 Refresh a buffer from the project or open a new file to trigger the reading of the `.deir-locals.el` configuration by Emacs.

-If a namespace refresh is not required, configure the `.dirs-local.el` file to call `stop` then `start`.
+Alternatively, if a namespace refresh is not required, configure the `.dirs-local.el` file to call `stop` then `start`.

 ```elisp
 ((clojure-mode . ((cider-refresh-before-fn . "practicalli.dev/stop")
          (cider-refresh-after-fn . "practicalli.dev/start"))))
 ```

-This code calls the `stop` function from the component services library at the start of the `cider-refresh` function.
+This code calls the `stop` function from the component lifecycle library at the start of the `cider-refresh` function.
 At the end of `cider-refesh`, the `start` function is called to restart all the components in the defined order in the project.

 <!-- Integrant example -->